pardahlman/RawRabbit/README.md

 });
 ```

-In addition to the basic acknowledgements, RawRabbit also suppoert delayed retries
+In addition to the basic acknowledgements, RawRabbit also support delayed retries

 ```csharp
 var client = RawRabbitFactory.CreateSingleton();